 Just about a mile away from Downtown Palm Springs, is the world’s only Cactorium at the desert botanical garden.
 It features many different plants and lots of cacti from different regions.
 You can also see some other desert gems along the tour such as crystals, rocks, and so much more.
 Reminded me of our visit to Ganna’s Lotusland and her collection of cacti.

 Moorten’s offers guided tours.
-If a guided tour at Moorten’s interests you, make sure to schedule them ahead of time!
+If a guided tour at Moorten’s interests you, schedule them ahead of time!

 Visit The Living Desert Zoo and Gardens